About Implantable Contraception

-Implantable contraception (often called the birth control implant) is a small, flexible plastic tube that doctors insert just under the skin of a girl's upper arm.
+Implantable contraception (often called the birth control implant) is a small, flexible plastic tube that doctors insert just under the skin of the upper arm.
 The tube slowly releases hormones that can help protect against pregnancy for up to 3 years.

 How Does Implantable Contraception Work?

 The implanted tube slowly releases low levels of the hormone progestin to prevent ovulation (the release of an egg during the monthly cycle).
 Without ovulation, pregnancy can't happen because there is no egg for sperm to fertilize.

 The released progestin also thickens the mucus around the cervix.
 This helps prevent sperm from entering the uterus.
 The progestin also thins the lining of the uterus so that if the egg is fertilized, it may be less likely to attach to the wall of the uterus.

 How Well Does Implantable Contraception Work to Prevent Pregnancy?

 Implantable contraception is a very effective method of birth control.
 Over the course of 1 year, fewer than 1 out of 100 typical couples using the implant will have an accidental pregnancy.
 The chance of getting pregnant will increase if someone waits longer than 3 years to replace the tube.
 So it's important to keep a record of when a tube was inserted, and get a new contraceptive implant on schedule or have the old tube removed and switch to another method of birth control.

 In general, how well each birth control method works depends on a lot of things.
-These include whether a person has any health conditions or is taking any medicines or herbal supplements that might interfere with its use (for example, some antibiotics or an herb like St. John's wort can affect how well implantable contraception works).
+These include whether a person has any health conditions or is taking any medicines or herbal supplements that might interfere with its use.